h3abionet/h3agwas/README.md

 Several of the above parameters make reference to a phenotype file.
 Of course, these can be to the same phenotype file, but probably using different columns.

+### Filtering by GenCall 10 score

+If your sample sheet contains a column with the GC10 score (it must be called `10%_GC_Score`), you can filter out all individuals who have a GC10 score below a specified value.

+Please read (the Illumina explanation)[https://www.illumina.com/Documents/products/technotes/technote_gencall_data_analysis_software.pdf] if you are not clear about this.

+To do this you need to give a file with the GC10 score (usually it will be in the sample sheet from the sequencing centre).
+This can either be an Excel or CSV (comma-separated) file.
+The header line must contain a column `10%_GC_Score` and a column called `Institute Sample Label` which matches the IDs found in your PLINK file  (an alternative is that there are columns `Sample Label` and `Well` which when concatenated with an underscore give you the ID).
+The following parameters are relevant

+* `samplesheet` : Give the name of the file here.
+Put 0 (the default) if no samplesheet and then this filtering is not done.
+* `gc10`: this is the gc10 score that will be used as the cut-off.
+The default is 0.4, which is may be too low, but you should definitely think about it.
+* `idpat`: Naming conventions differ from sequencing centre to sequencing centre.
+You may be lucky and the ID in the "Institute Sample Label` matches exactly the FID, IID columns in yoour PLINK data, but more often than not, there is some mangling.
+For example, it's often the case that the "Institute Sample Label" value contains the sample plate, well _and_ your study ID (e.g. WP00030101_H02_BBC3666 -- with the BBC3666 ID being in your PLINK data).
+The `idpat` specifies a regular expression that is used to extract out the ID you want.
+Two common patterns that are likely to be used are
+   * `(.*)`  This is the default.
+This says that the ID as it appears in the sample sheet in the column "Institute Sample Label" _is_ the same as in your PLINK data.
+If you are so lucky, you need not do anything or even set `idpat` explicitly.
+   * `.*_(.*)` : this is for the case where the value in "Insitute Sample Label` is in the format PlateLabel_Well_SampleID and it says, ignore everything up to and including the last underscore and then everything else is the ID
+   * If you have something else, you'll have to figure out how to either create a better sample sheet or pick the right regex.
+For Pythonites, the regular expression should contain exactly one pair of parenthesis which will be used by Python's regex features to extract out the ID.

 ## 5.4 Performance parameters

 There are three parameters that are important control performance.
 You probably won't need to change this, but feel free.